Our Approach to Project Management

 The final stage: Launch

 The Launch stage of the project is when our client's users "go-live" with the new functionality we built.
 This is where you see your new system fully in action and help users get settled.
-It’s important to take a breath and celebrate how far we’ve come here!
+It’s important to take a breath and celebrate how far we’ve come!

 Continuous refinement of our project management approach

-We’re constantly learning and refining our process to help clients and ourselves be successful.
-Part of this process includes sharing Salesforce inspiration and tips in our monthly Ideation newsletter.
+Part of our ongoing process to help clients and ourselves be successful includes sharing Salesforce inspiration and tips in our monthly Ideation newsletter.
 Don’t be left out!
 You can sign up to receive our monthly newsletter below.